-The credits relating to temporary differences during the three months ended June 30, 2011 and June 30, 2010 are primarily on account of compensated absences, accrued compensation to employees and property, plant and equipment.
+The credits relating to temporary differences are primarily on account of compensated absences, accrued compensation to employees and property, plant and equipment.

 Pursuant to the enacted changes in the Indian Income Tax Laws effective April 1, 2007, a Minimum Alternate Tax (MAT) had been extended to income in respect of which a deduction could be claimed under section 10A of the Income Tax Act.
 Consequent to the enacted changes, Infosys BPO has calculated its tax liability for current domestic taxes after considering MAT.
 The excess tax paid under MAT provisions being over and above regular tax liability can be carried forward and set off against future tax liabilities computed under regular tax provisions.
-Infosys BPO was required to pay MAT, and, accordingly, a deferred income tax asset of \$13 million and \$14 million has been recognized on the balance sheet of the company as of June 30,2011 and March 31, 2011, respectively, which can be carried forward for a period of ten years from the year of recognition.
+Infosys BPO was required to pay MAT, and, accordingly, a deferred income tax asset of \$10 million and \$14 million has been recognized on the balance sheet of the company as of September 30, 2011 and March 31, 2011, respectively, which can be carried forward for a period of ten years from the year of recognition.